mysticcoders/www/_posts/2010-02-10-wicket-ajax-confirmation-modal-window.markdown

 }
 </pre>
-<p>Here we do following steps:</p>
+Here we do following steps:\n
 <ol>
 <li>Create form with one AjaxButton which shows modalWindow when clicked.</li>
 <li>Create modalWindow with YesNoPanel in it.
 As mentioned earlier, we pass there references to our modal window and to confirmationAnswer object.</li>
 <li>Add WindowClosedCallback to modalWindow and basing on user choice perform onConfirm or onCancel method.
 These methods are both abstract to force developer extending AreYouSurePanel to implement them according to his needs.</li>
 </ol>
-<p>That's it, we are done.
-To test how it's working we must change a bit our page class and html file:</p>
+That's it, we are done.
+To test how it's working we must change a bit our page class and html file:\n
 <pre lang="html" colla="+">
 <!DOCTYPE html
     PUBLIC "-//W3C//DTD XHTML 1.0 Transitional//EN"